-In the previous section, we have explained the theoretical motivations for dealing with the stirring problem.
-In the present section, we would like to further discuss the practicality of this line of study and the feasibility of actual experiments.
+In the previous section we have explained the theoretical motivations for dealing with the stirring problem.
+In the present section we would like to further discuss the practicality of this line of study, and the feasibility of actual experiments.

 It is quite clear that the main focus of today's experiments is on open devices (with leads), whereas our interest is in closed devices.
-Our belief is that 'wireless' mesoscopic or molecular size devices are going to be important building blocks of future 'quantum electronics'.
+Our believe is that "wireless" mesoscopic or molecular size devices are going to be important building blocks of future "quantum electronics".
 This is of course a vision that people may doubt.
-However, on the scientific side our task is to analyse its feasibility.
+However, on the scientific side our task is to analyze its feasibility.

-It is possible to fabricate closed mesoscopic rings and to measure the persistent or the induced currents.
+It is possible to fabricate closed mesoscopic rings, and to measure the persistent or the induced currents.
 Experiments with closed devices have been performed already 10 years ago.
-As an example, we mention [13] where a large array of rings has been fabricated.
+As an example we mention Ref.[13] where a large array of rings has been fabricated.
 The current measurement has been achieved by coupling the rings to a highly sensitive electromagnetic superconducting micro-resonator.

-The conceptually simplest way to drive a current is by inducing an electromotive force (EMF).
-In the setup of [13], the EMF has been induced by a 'wire' that spirals on top of the array.
-In our view, an attractive alternative option would be to induce currents by changing gate voltages so as to induce stirring.
-The advantage of such a possibility for the purpose of integrating wireless devices in future quantum electronics is quite obvious: it is much easier to control gate voltages than fluxes of magnetic field.
+The conceptually simplest way to drive a current is by inducing an electro motive force (EMF).
+In the setup of Ref.[13] the EMF has been induced by a "wire" that spirals on top of the array.
+In our view an attractive alternative option would be to induce currents by changing gate voltages so as to induce stirring.
+The advantage of such a possibility for the purpose of integrating wireless devices in future quantum electronics is quite obvious: It is much easier to control gate voltages than fluxes of magnetic field.

-As far as electronic devices are concerned, there is no question about the feasibility of realizing quantum stirring by manipulating gate voltages and measuring the electrical currents.

-But we would like to argue that such a possibility is also open in the case of neutral atoms.
-It is well known that 'billiards' that confine cold atoms can be realized and manipulated [14, 15].
-Furthermore, there is no question regarding the possibility of creating a 'moving' optical barrier so as to create a stirring effect.
-There are a variety of techniques to measure the induced neutral currents.
-For example, one can exploit the Doppler effect at the perpendicular direction, which is known as the rotational frequency shift [16].
+As far as electronic devices are concerned there is no question about the feasibility of realizing quantum stirring by manipulating gate voltages, and measuring the electrical currents.
+But we would like to argue that such possibility is open also in case of neutral atoms.
+It is well known that "billiards" that confine cold atoms can be realized and manipulated [14, 15].
+Furthermore, there is no question regarding the possibility of creating a "moving" optical barrier so as to create a stirring effect.
+There are variety of techniques to measure the induced neutral currents.
+For example one can exploit the Doppler effect at the perpendicular direction, which is known as the rotational frequency shift [16].

-There is one more issue which might be of relevance in the case of an actual experiment.
-The Kubo formalism assumes that the system settles into a steady state, whereas the preparation in the case of an actual experiment is not very well controlled.
+There is one more issue which might be of relevance in case of an actual experiment.
+The Kubo formalism assumes that the system settles into a steady state, whereas the preparation in case of an actual experiment is not very well controlled.
 We would like to argue that the results of the linear response analysis are quite robust.
-This issue is discussed in section 4 of [17]: what we get for Q in the Kubo analysis is not merely a formal result, but rather a prediction that has an actual physical significance.
+This issue is discussed in section 4 of Ref.[17]: What we get for Q in the Kubo analysis is not merely a formal result, but rather a prediction that has an actual physical significance.